micropython/micropython/docs/mimxrt/quickref.rst

 and up to four QTMR modules with four channels, which can be used to generate a PWM signal of signal pair.

-The PWM functions are provided by the :ref:`machine.PWM <machine.PWM>` class.
+The PWM functions are provided by the :ref:`machine.PWM <mimxrt_machine.PWM>` class.
 It supports all basic methods listed for that class and a few additional methods for handling signal groups. ::